RinRi-D/cpsrc/README.md

 # Using

-In order to create a new .cpp file, you have to run create.sh with filename argument without an extension:
+In order to create a new .cpp file, you have to run create.sh with filename argument:

 ```shell
 ./create.sh 1234a
 ```

+It will create 1234a.cpp.
+You can enter 1234a.cpp instead of 1234a and you will get the same result.
-You will be automatically redirected to neovim.
+Then you will be automatically redirected to neovim.

-To compile&run file, you can just use run.sh with filename(this time with extension):
+To compile and run file, you can use run.sh with filename as an argument(you can use both filename with extension and without):

 ```shell
 ./run.sh 1234a.cpp